rronak/F1-Data-Scraper/README.md

 ## Notes

 - The scraper runs in headless mode (no browser window)
-- Includes polite delays between requests to avoid overloading the server
 - Sprint sessions are only scraped if they exist for that race
 - Estimated time: ~10-15 minutes per season, ~2-3 hours for all seasons (2018-2025)

 ## Disclaimer

 This scraper is for educational and personal use only.
-Please respect Formula1.com's terms of service and robots.txt.
-Do not use this tool for commercial purposes or excessive scraping that could impact their servers.

 ## Contributing